bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_5.md

     * Completely correct letters will have a green (`CORRECT_COLOR`) background
     * Partially correct letters will have a yellow (`PARTIAL_COLOR`) background
     * Letters that don't appear will have a grey (`WRONG_COLOR`) background
-* The user can only make 6 valid guesses
+* The user can only make 6 valid guesses (the game will be unplayable after that)
 * If the user guesses correctly, they should see a popup message

 ## Starter Code